If you have preconceived notions about a much prevalent term in Google Analytics-Bounce rate, let us get them sorted once and for all.

 The bounce rate of a mediocre website manages to keep itself on the borderline ranging from 40-55%.
 The ratings in this range are roughly average.
 It is although not a serious cause for concern but it indicates that problem areas can be identified and a few minor improvements in user segments can drag you in a superior lot.

 Most of the websites see bounce rates lying within the range of 26-70%, which is fairly average.

 Good Bounce rate:

 If the Bounce rate ranges from 25-30% or more considerably it sustains to be under 40%, you can be assured that your website is managing to draw the required level of engagement.
-A professionally well-designed website easily captures a visitor’s interest and thus sweeps in the safe zone.
+A professionally well-designed website easily captures a visitor’s interest and thus sweeps into the safe zone.

 Google Analytics also helps you figure out the best traffic sources for your website.
-It is an important factor which affects the Bounce rates.
+It is an important factor that affects the Bounce rates.
 What draws the maximum traffic to your website, say, Google or Facebook…?